How Can I Use the Proceeds from My PPP Loan?

 Debt forgiveness on PPP loans is not subject to federal income tax.
 At the same time (not surprisingly), the IRS has held that a borrower whose PPP loan is forgiven may not deduct the expenses that relate to the forgiven amount (i.e., the wages, employee benefits, interest, rent, and utilities that determined the forgiven amount) from gross income as a business expense.
 Massachusetts state taxes may be a bit more complicated.
 Under state law, your forgiven loan may count as income, depending on the structural form of your business (i.e., small businesses that are corporations may not pay tax on the forgiven loan but businesses that are taxed through the personal income tax may be responsible for it).

-PPP borrowers are also ineligible for the Employee Retention Tax Credit made available under the CARES Act.
+PPP borrowers may be eligible for the Employee Retention Tax Credit, but payroll costs that are qualified wages for the credit are not eligible for loan forgiveness if the employer elects to claim the credit for those amounts.
 You may want to consult your accountant about these issues before seeking loan forgiveness.

 About What Else Should I Be Concerned?

-The PPP program continues to refine its rules, and many of the governing standards remain unclear.
+The PPP program continues to refine its rules pertaining to forgiveness.
 The Attorney General’s Office led a group of 24 states in writing to Congress to seek further clarity in the program and we have submitted a variety of comments to the SBA on its interim program rules.
 Among other things, these include requests for:

 - fairer access for small businesses to PPP funds;